US STOCKS-Dow, S&P edge up to record highs after Yellen comments

 The S&P/Case Shiller composite index of home prices in 20 metropolitan areas gained 4.5 percent in December above the 4.3 percent forecast and 4.3 percent in November.

 Other data showed the U.S. services sector expanded in February at its fastest pace since October, according to a preliminary reading from financial data firm Markit.
-Separately, U.S. consumer confidence fell more than expected in February, according to the Conference Board.
+U.S. consumer confidence fell more than expected in February from a multi-year high, according to industry group the Conference Board.

-Home Depot shares gained 4.3 percent, boosting the S&P 500 and the Dow.
-The home improvement retailer reported a better-than-expected quarterly same-store sales and announced an $18 billion share buyback program.
+Home Depot shares gained 4.3 percent to $117.11 as the biggest boost to the Dow and S&P 500.
+The home improvement retailer reported a better-than-expected rise in quarterly same-store sales and said it would buy back $18 billion of its shares.

-JPMorgan Chase climbed 2.5 percent to $60.84 after the bank told investors it aims to save about $1.4 billion in annual expenses.
-It also forecast about 10 percent core loan growth in 2015.
+JPMorgan Chase climbed 2.5 percent to $60.84 after the bank said in presentations at its annual investor day that it aims to save about $1.4 billion in annual expenses by cutting costs and simplifying businesses.
+It forecast about 10 percent core loan growth in 2015.

+Comcast Corp, the largest U.S. cable operator, posted fourth-quarter revenue that marginally beat estimates and boosted its buyback program to $10 billion.
+Its shares rose 1.7 percent to $59.18.

-Toll Brothers climbed 4.3 percent to $38.70, helping to lift the PHLX housing index by 1.2 percent.
+Toll Brothers climbed 4.3 percent to 38.70, helping to send the PHLX housing index 1 percent higher.
 The largest U.S. luxury homebuilder reported a higher-than-expected quarterly profit and raised the low end of its full-year home delivery forecast.

-The S&P 500 was posting 62 new 52-week highs and no new lows; the Nasdaq Composite was recording 108 new highs and 20 new lows.
-(Additional reporting by Chuck Mikolajczak and Daniel Bases.
-Editing by Chizu Nomiyama and Nick Zieminski)
+The S&P 500 posted 54 new 52-week highs and no new lows; the Nasdaq Composite recorded 93 new highs and 14 new lows.
+(Reporting by Chuck Mikolajczak; Editing by Chizu Nomiyama and Nick Zieminski)

 * Dow down 0.09 pct, S&P up 0.13 pct, Nasdaq up 0.35 pct (Updates to afternoon)